 Hi friends, it’s Emma.
 Yes, this is the back of my head but I’m still saying hello. 🙂 My friend, Erin Wheaton, is going to share this adorable heart shaped braid tutorial with you.
 Erin is a stylist at Blu Skies Salon in my town (Springfield, Missouri!) and a national educator for Paul Mitchell.

-If you love colorful hair or learning from a hair pro, you should also check her out on IG because she’s always doing something fun, especially in her Stories.
+If you love colorful hair or learning from a hair pro, you should also check her out on IG because she’s always doing something fun.
 She’s @erinmbooher.

 I always feel like those months right in between winter and spring I get the urge to overhaul my style—whether it’s my closet, home, or hair, I always crave something fresh and new!

 But usually I’ve got so much on the calendar towards the beginning of the year, so there’s not a whole lot of time to get too crazy.

 And while I was able to do this ultra-cute heart braid on Emma, it’s not as intricate as it might look—which who isn’t all about that?!
 Work smarter, not harder, right?